kavetinaveen/CWVRP/README.md

 Savings Approach: Let A be your depot location and B, C are customer node locations.
 Now there are two possible ways to service customers from A.

 1. Sending two different vehicle to each customer seperately.
-2. Sending one vehicle to service both of them and retunr back to depot.
+2. Sending one vehicle to service both of them and return back to depot.

 Cost for approach 1 is: `C1 := Dist[A, B] + Dist[B, A] + Dist[A, C] + Dist[C, A]`